TykTechnologies/tyk/apidef/oas/schema/x-tyk-gateway.md

   **Type: `boolean`**

+  Enabled: If set to `true`, this option turns CORS processing on or off.

+  Tyk native API definition: `CORS.enable`.

 - **`maxAge`**

   **Type: `int`**

+  MaxAge indicates how long (in seconds) the results of a preflight request can be cached.
+The default is 0 which stands for no max age.

+  Tyk native API definition: `CORS.max_age`.

 - **`allowCredentials`**

   **Type: `boolean`**

+  AllowCredentials indicates whether the request can include user credentials like cookies, HTTP authentication or client side SSL certificates.

+  Tyk native API definition: `CORS.allow_credentials`.

 - **`exposedHeaders`**

   **Type: `[]string`**

+  ExposedHeaders indicates which headers are safe to expose to the API of a CORS API specification.

+  Tyk native API definition: `CORS.exposed_headers`.

 - **`allowedHeaders`**

   **Type: `[]string`**

+  AllowedHeaders holds a list of non simple headers the client is allowed to use with cross-domain requests.

+  Tyk native API definition: `CORS.allowed_headers`.

 - **`optionsPassthrough`**

   **Type: `boolean`**

+  OptionsPassthrough: If set to `true`, allow CORS OPTIONS preflight request to be proxied directly to upstream, without authentication and rest of checks.
+This means that pre-flight requests generated by web-clients such as SwaggerUI or the Tyk Portal documentation system will be able to test the API using trial keys.

+  If your service handles CORS natively, then enable this option.

+  Tyk native API definition: `CORS.options_passthrough`.

 - **`debug`**

   **Type: `boolean`**

+  Debug: If set to `true`, this option produces log files for the CORS middleware.

+  Tyk native API definition: `CORS.debug`.

 - **`allowedOrigins`**

   **Type: `[]string`**

+  AllowedOrigins holds a list of origin domains to allow access from.
+Wildcards are also supported, e.g. `http://*.foo.com`.

+  Tyk native API definition: `CORS.allowed_origins`.

 - **`allowedMethods`**

   **Type: `[]string`**

+  AllowedMethods holds a list of methods to allow access via.

+  Tyk native API definition: `CORS.allowed_methods`.

 ### **Cache**